 Mammograms are not necessarily needed for women in their 30s—unless you have a family history of breast cancer.
 You can also do breast self-exams monthly to stay afoot of any possible changes.

 Get your skin checked for moles and melanoma by a dermatologist yearly.
-By your 30s, you have accumulated years of possible sun damage, especially if you life in a more tropical climate (or participated in the tanning craze of the 2000s).
+By your 30s, you have accumulated years of possible sun damage, especially if you live in a more tropical climate (or participated in the tanning craze of the 2000s).

 Get screened for STDs such as HIV, gonorrhea, and chlamydia if you are sexually active.